- New Enquiries

-We have an experienced team, with over 40 years experience, who understand the stress involved in buying, selling or re-mortgaging your property.
-Our approach is a simple – we provide a first-class service from our expert team who make the difference by taking the stress away from you and dealing with all the details of your transaction on your behalf.
+We have an experienced team, with over 25 years' experience, who understand the stress involved in buying, selling or re-mortgaging your property.
+Our approach is simple; we provide a first-class service from our expert team who make the difference by removing confusion and uncertainty, dealing with all of the legal details of a property transaction on your behalf.

-We know that communication is key, especially when dealing with the complex issues that can sometimes be involved with leasehold property.
-Our team are made up of highly qualified Solicitors and Legal Clerks who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner, but also have the people skills to ensure you are kept informed of everything you need to know in plain English.
-The team is supervised by a Partner of the firm with 40 years experience.
+Our team is made up of highly qualified Solicitors, a Trainee Solicitor, a Paralegal and a Legal Assistant who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
+We understand that communication is key, so will make sure we are always available to answer your questions in plain English and ensure you are kept up-to-date with everything you need to know.
+The team is supervised by a Gina Payne, Head of the Property Team.

 You will have the confidence that you are our priority, with our aim being that any member of the team is available to speak with you when you need some clarity and certainty at any stage in the process.
 We feel this provides reassurance and gives you an outlet for any concerns that you may have.

 We realised that this is potentially the biggest investment of your life and we not only want to provide the first-class service you deserve, but also real value for money with no hidden fees.

 We are proud to hold Lexcel and CQS Accreditations, issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.